Kenneth R. Brooks MLA Research Scholarship

 - Research Project Description (2 page max)

 Upload an overview of your master's thesis or capstone research project in PDF format.
 It should describe the topic and its significance to the discipline, your method(s) of information collection and analysis, anticipated results, and plans to share the findings.
+You should clearly state the research question that your research aims to answer.
+(See LAF's guidance on How to Develop a Research Question.)
 The document should be no more than two pages, have margins of at least 1”, and 10-point or larger font.
 Please include Applicant Name/Project/Scholarship Name and page number on each page.